davide954/dijkstra-simulator/README.md

 - **Interactive Grid Interface**: Click and drag to create walls and modify the environment
 - **Real-time Algorithm Visualization**: Watch Dijkstra's algorithm explore the grid in real-time
-- **Weighted Pathfinding**: Support for cells with different traversal costs
+- **Weighted Pathfinding**: Support for cells with different traversal costs (weights 1 and 5)
 - **Dynamic Start/End Points**: Drag and drop start and end positions anywhere on the grid
 - **Step-by-step Animation**: Configurable delay to observe algorithm progression
 - **Color-coded Visualization**: Clear visual distinction between different cell states

 ## Requirements

-- Java 21 or higher
+- Java 17 or higher
 - Maven 3.6.0 or higher

 ## Installation